biggorilla-gh/koko/docs/guide.rst

 Writing Koko Queries
 --------------------
-Here, we dicsuss the expressive power of Koko queries and how Koko queries can be crafted.
-We start by descibing the generic structure of a koko query.
+Here, we discuss the expressive power of Koko queries and how Koko queries can be crafted.
+We start by describing the generic structure of a koko query.

-The following shows the strcuture of a koko query which consists of four main parts.
+The following shows the structure of a koko query which consists of four main parts.

 ::